By Clive Foss

 By Joël Dicker

+A crime story.
+A love story.
+More than 2 million copies sold worldwide.And now a major 10-part MGM TV series starring Patrick Dempsey and Ben Schnetzer.
 August 30, 1975.
 The day of the disappearance.
 The day Somerset, New Hampshire, lost its innocence.
 That summer, struggling author Harry Quebert fell in love with fifteen-year-old Nola Kellergan.
 Thirty-three years later, her body is dug up from his yard, along with a manuscript copy of the novel that made him a household name.
 Quebert is the only suspect.
 Marcus Goldman - Quebert's most gifted protégé - throws off his writer's block to clear his mentor's name.
 Solving the case and penning a new bestseller soon merge into one.
 As his book begins to take on a life of its own, the nation is gripped by the mystery of 'The Girl Who Touched the Heart of America'.
-But with Nola, in death as in life, nothing is ever as it seems.The Baltimore Boys, a following up to the bestselling The Truth about the Harry Quebert Affair, is available now.
+But with Nola, in death as in life, nothing is ever as it seems.The film is directed by Jean-Jacques Annaud (Seven Years in Tibet) and released on 23 August on SkyWitness.
+The Baltimore Boys, a follow-up to the bestselling The Truth about the Harry Quebert Affair, is published in paperback.

 Trouble at Zero Hour